 As shown on Map M.6, VISION 2050 recommends that the 5.9 miles of roadway within the Jefferson County portion of the Milwaukee urbanized area be resurfaced or reconstructed to provide essentially the same capacity.
-As the existing and future forecast year 2050 traffic volumes approach, but do not exceed, the design capacity of STH 16 between CTH F and the terminus of the STH 16 Oconomowoc Bypass, just west of Wisconsin Avenue,

-&lt;sup>71 The only location where on-street bicycle accommodations may not be possible is along a 1.7 mile segment of STH 16 between the STH 16 interchange at Wisconsin Avenue and the Jefferson/Waukesha County line.
-This segment of STH 16 is part of the Oconomowoc Bypass which is a controlled access highway.
+&lt;sup>72 The only location where on-street bicycle accommodations may not be possible is along a 1.7-mile segment of STH 16 between the STH 16 interchange at Wisconsin Avenue and the Jefferson/Waukesha County line.
+This segment of STH 16 is part of the Oconomowoc Bypass, which is a controlled access highway.